enibrn/dendron-move-images/README.md

   ```shell
   npm link
   ```
-- Go to your dendron main vault
+- Go to your dendron primary vault
 - Link on the other side
   ```shell
   npm link dendron-move-images
   ```
-- Run command with standard settings (while still in dendron main vault)
+- Run command with standard settings (while still in dendron primary vault)
   ```shell
   dmi
   ```